 Only one line of code was incorrect in my assignment.
 Why did you take off so many points?

-We do not deduct points proportionally to how many lines of code are correct.
+We do not deduct points proportionally to how many lines of code are incorrect.
 We deduct according to whether the assignment meets the stated requirements or not.

 I spent a lot of time and effort on this work.
 Can't I get some credit for that?

 No. Grades are not scaled according to how much effort or time a student spends working on them.
 All students are expected to achieve the same level of mastery over the material, regardless of how much effort that requires of them.

 Nevertheless, as an aside, it is interesting to examine why you would think to ask for such a system where students are rewarded for effort .
 What would education be like were students rewarded for their effort (if it were possible to measure such things) rather than for displaying a mastery of intellectual material.
 This is not how most institutions of learning, such as ours, generally work, although there are certainly those who advocate for movement towards this.